justixnl/EFT-hideout-tracker/README.md

 - [ ] Fix Level 1 issue with Defective wall [^1]
 - [ ] Add Icons for each module (Beter identification)
 - [ ] Add button for reset of data (For when new wipes occurs) [^2]
-- [ ] Add **max out resources** functionality + button
+- [x] Add **max out resources** functionality + button
+  - [ ] Not working properly with onInputChangeDebounced
 - [ ] Check to see where stuff needs to be reworked
   - [ ] Rework if necessary

-[^1]: *Currently there is a problem with Stash and Defective Wall not having any requirements.
+[^1]: _Currently there is a problem with Stash and Defective Wall not having any requirements.
 Apparently the Stash has none on level 1 so I need to come up with a solution on skipping the first level.
 The Defective Wall on the other hand does have a first level requirement from what I've seen ingame.
-So I will need to debug what's happening here in the data from the API.*
+So I will need to debug what's happening here in the data from the API._
 [^2]: See warning above